mtholder/nodes-ed/README.txt

 ============
 nodes-ed is ECMAScript library for dealing with phylogenetic data.

 It doesn't do much yet.
+There are some widgets to make it easier to deal with
+    groups of numeric inputs, and a demo used for teaching concepts of likelihood in phylogenetic contexts.

 Features
 ============